A Generalized Energy-Based Adaptive Gradient Method for Optimization: Experimental Results

+As discussed in Section \ref{admissible energy functions}, the energy functions admissible under the update rule \eqref{updating rule} must satisfy the conditions outlined in Assumption \ref{assumptions on F} -- namely, they must be smooth, strictly increasing, and concave.
+A variety of functions meet these criteria.
+For clarity and simplicity, we focus on and discuss the following subset of such functions in this section: \begin{itemize} \item[(1)] Power energy functions, $\hat{F}(s) = s^p$ with $p = 0.1, 0.2, ..., 1.0$, \item[(2)] Logarithmic energy function, $\hat{F}(s) = log(s + 1)$. \end{itemize} Notably, when $\hat{F}(s) = s^{0.5}$, the update rule \eqref{updating rule} reduces to the original AEGD method.
+When using the logarithmic energy function $\hat{F}(s) = log(s + 1)$, the corresponding algorithm is referred to as the \textit{Adaptive Logarithmic Energy Gradient Descent (ALEGD)} method.

-In this subsection, we compare and analyze the performance of various algorithms associated with the energy functions described earlier, with particular focus on the comparison between AEGD and ALEGD.
-For a more comprehensive assessment, we also include Gradient Descent with Momentum (GDM) as a baseline.
+We compare and analyze the performance of various algorithms associated with the energy functions described above, with particular focus on the comparison between AEGD and ALEGD.
 Our results show the advantages of ALEGD over AEGD, especially in non-convex scenarios.
-Figure \ref{power_energy} compares the performance of the update rule defined in \eqref{updating rule} uisng various power energy functions $\hat{F}(s) = s^p$.
+Figure \ref{power_energy} compares the performance of the update rule defined in \eqref{updating rule} using various power energy functions $\hat{F}(s) = s^p$.
 The initial point is set to $(1, 1, ..., 1)$ for the 100-dimensional quadratic objective, and $(-3, -4)$ for the 2D Rosenbrock objective.
 For the 100D quadratic function, the results reveal a clear trend: as the exponent $p$ decreases from $1.0$ to $0.1$, the optimal base step size increases, and the number of iterations required to reach an accuracy of $10^{-10}$ decreases.
 This suggests improved convergence behavior for smaller values of $p$ in convex settings.
 In contrast, no consistent pattern emerges for the 2D Rosenbrock function.
 This lack of regularity suggests that a universal trend for the power energy functions does not hold in a non-convex case, likely due to the more complex landscape of the objective.

 Figure \ref{qual_alegd_loss} provides a direct comparison between AEGD and ALEGD on the 100D quadratic objective.
 The results show that ALEGD outperforms AEGD in the long run, particularly beyond about $90$ iterations or once the accuracy approaches approximately $10^{-18}$.
 This suggests that ALEGD may offer better long-term convergence properties in convex settings.